sohrab0786/EnergyDetector/README.md

 🛠 Development Notes
 The EnergyPlus executable must be correctly set for simulations to work.
 Compatible only with EnergyPlus v8.9.0 unless adjusted in code.

+## Note: this instructions for local system setup for AWS setup refer README2.md file